 Joule

-The joule is the unit of energy in the International System of Units.
+The joule (J) is the unit of energy, work, and heat in the International System of Units (SI).

-• One joule is the amount of energy dissipated as heat when one ampere of electric current flows through a resistance of one ohm for one second.
+• It can also be defined as the amount of energy dissipated as heat when an electric current of one ampere flows through a resistance of one ohm for one second.

 Electronvolt prefixes